-- 4.39 Many children go to see and/or take part in an entertainment arranged especially for them, for example children's film shows, and additional arrangements are required to safeguard them while at the premises. - 4.40 Where a regulated entertainment is specially presented for children, the Licensing Authority will require suitable arrangements in order to control their access and egress and to assure their safety, having regard to the size of the venue, the number and ages of children present, and the type of activity.
-In particular, a suitably competent adult member of staff to be stationed in the vicinity of each of the exits from any level, subject to there being a minimum ratio of staff to children as may be specified. - 4.41 The Licensing Authority will expect the submitted Operating Schedules and Fire Risk Assessments to satisfactorily address these issues and will consider attaching conditions to licences and permissions to prevent harm to children.
+- 4.39 Many children go to see and/or take part in an entertainment arranged especially for them, for example children's film shows, and additional arrangements are required to safeguard them while at the premises. - 4.40 Where such entertainment is due to take place, the Licensing Authority will ordinarily impose a requirement for a specified number of adults to be present at the places of public entertainment to control the access and egress of children and to assure their safety.
+The number of adults required will be calculated on the basis of a risk assessment undertaken by the applicant and taking into consideration the size of the venue, the number and ages of the children present, the type of activity involved and any requirements included in the Children's Acts.

+4.41 The Licensing Authority will expect the submitted Operating Schedules and Fire Risk Assessments to satisfactorily address these issues and will consider attaching Conditions to licences and permissions to prevent harm to children.